mapbox/mapbox-gl-native/android/java/MapboxGLAndroidSDKTestApp/README.md

 ### Running pure JUnit tests

 These tests run on a local JVM on your development machine and they are extremely fast to run (as compared to Espresso).
-These tests are located under `src/test/java` and to run them you just need to right click the corresponding test class or method and select "Run ...".
+These tests are located under `src/test/java`.
+To run them you switch to the Unit Tests build variant, then right click the corresponding test class or method and select "Run ...".

 You can also have a run configuration:
 * Click on Run -> Edit Configurations...